ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## SectionLimitation

-A Limitation to specify if the User has access to Content within a specific Section.
+A Limitation to specify if the User has access to content within a specific Section.

 |                 |                                                                      |
 |-----------------|----------------------------------------------------------------------|